qmk/qmk_firmware/docs/custom_quantum_functions.md

 This function gets called at every matrix scan, which is basically as often as the MCU can handle.
 Be careful what you put here, as it will get run a lot.

 You should use this function if you need custom matrix scanning code.
-It can also be used for custom status output (such as LED's or a display) or other functionality that you want to trigger regularly even when the user isn't typing.
+It can also be used for custom status output (such as LEDs or a display) or other functionality that you want to trigger regularly even when the user isn't typing.

 # Keyboard Idling/Wake Code